 Waiving the Comprehensive Plan

-Students may waive out of participation in the Student Health Insurance Plan by documenting that they have adequate coverage under another health insurance plan.
+Students may waive out of participation in the Student Health Benefits Plan by documenting that they have adequate coverage under another health insurance plan.
 This documentation of coverage must be confirmed once each year.
 During the registration process students have the opportunity to complete the on-line waiver.
 Students have until 7 days prior to the first day of classes (or within 10 days from enrollment for late enrollees) to fill out the on-line waiver form if they already have health insurance.
 Otherwise they will be automatically enrolled in the Comprehensive Student Health Insurance Plan and the insurance fee will be added to their student account.
-Note: Students enrolled at the regional campuses can waive Ohio-State's coverage without providing documentation of other coverage.

 Issues to Consider